 Acting Programme For Junior School

-Primary Drama students follow the Board of Studies requirements in addition to experiences in play-building and scripted drama designed by the College.
+Primary Drama students follow the NESA requirements in addition to experiences in play-building and scripted drama designed by the College.
 Students experience a performance outcome in each semester, a highlight being the work they prepare for Starburst during the High Performance season.

 Students expressing an interest in other elements of theatre are encouraged and have their talents fostered in technical, costume, directorial, writing and design areas of production.